RNAS Culdrose: HMS Seahawk Volunteer Band

 The HMS Seahawk Volunteer Band is one of the nine volunteer bands under the Royal Marines Band Service.
 It performs regularly around Culdrose and Helston, performing a mainly Ceremonial role on events such as the Freedom of Helston Parade.
 Although mainly a wind band as well as a marching band, it also includes jazz ensembles and a corps of drums.

 In July 2003, the band was awarded the Bambara Trophy, the recipient of which is considered to be the best band in the Fleet Air Arm.
-On 7 June 2016 the band performed a dawn fanfare on the King Harry Ferry to honour the official birthday of HM Queen Elizabeth II.
+On 7 June 2016 the band performed a dawn fanfare on the King Harry Ferry to honour the official birthday of Queen Elizabeth II.

 The list of bandmasters are as follows: